Edward VIII

 Upon his father's death in 1936, Edward became the second monarch of the House of Windsor.
 The new king showed impatience with court protocol, and caused consternation among politicians by his apparent disregard for established constitutional conventions.
 Only months into his reign, Edward caused a constitutional crisis through his proposal to marry Wallis Simpson, an American who had divorced her first husband and was seeking a divorce from her second.
 The prime ministers of the United Kingdom and the Dominions opposed the marriage, arguing a divorced woman with two living ex-husbands was politically and socially unacceptable as a prospective queen consort.
 Additionally, such a marriage would have conflicted with Edward's status as titular head of the Church of England, which, at the time, disapproved of remarriage after divorce if a former spouse was still alive.
 Edward knew the Baldwin government would resign if the marriage went ahead, which could have forced a general election and would have ruined his status as a politically neutral constitutional monarch.
 When it became apparent he could not marry Simpson and remain on the throne, he abdicated.
 He was succeeded by his younger brother, George VI.
-With a reign of 326 days, Edward was one of the shortest-reigning British monarchs to date.
+With a reign of 326 days, Edward was one of the shortest-reigning British monarchs to date, and is the most recent British monarch to abdicate.

 After his abdication, Edward was created Duke of Windsor.
-He married Simpson in France on 3 June 1937, after her second divorce became final.
+After Simpson's second divorce became final, she married Edward in France in June 1937; they had no children.
 Later that year, the couple toured Nazi Germany, which fed rumours that he was a Nazi sympathiser.
 During the Second World War, Edward was at first stationed with the British Military Mission to France.
 After the fall of France, he was appointed Governor of the Bahamas.
-After the war, Edward spent the rest of his life in France.
-He and Wallis remained married until his death in 1972; they had no children.
+After the war, Edward stayed in France until his death in 1972.